 And let your widows trust in Me.”

 a.
-Would they not leave some gleaning grapes: In most things it is normal for people to leave some things behind and to not take everything.
+Would they not leave some gleaning grapes: In normal times, it is common for people to leave some things behind and not take everything.
 It was generally true for a grape harvest and even when a house is robbed.
-Yet when God came against Edom in judgment He would make Esau bare.
+Yet when God came against Edom in judgment, He would make Esau bare.
 All would be taken.

 i.
 “Contrary to the practice of grape gatherers, who left something for the poor, the enemies of Edom will leave nothing but will plunder everything.”
 (Feinberg)